This setup is well suited for a VPS provider, such as DigitalOcean.

 Next, copy over AwStats' configuration file to the proper location.

-Notice also the .temp extension.
+Notice also the .tpl extension.
 This is actually a template used by my awstats_sql_batch Perl script.
 More on that later on.
 Finally, copy over the Perl scripts that AwStats consists of.

 We still need to modify Apache's configuration.
 I added this for my awstats_batch_sql Perl script in httpd.conf: